2ta/telegram-reminder-gemini/docs/README.md

 # Documentation Index

-This directory contains comprehensive documentation for the Telegram Reminder Bot project.
+This directory contains production documentation for the Telegram Reminder Bot project.

 ## 📁 Documentation Structure